WebGL 01: "Hello, triangle!"

 The primary job of the vertex shader is to take all the input vertex attributes and use them to generate a final clip space position output.

-Our case is dead easy, since we already defined our triangle in XY clip space.
-But, the vertex shader is also where you could add effects like animation, geometry distortion, etc.
+Our case is easy, since we already defined our triangle in XY clip space.

 This is the code for our vertex shader: